Should You Hire A Property Manager Or Self-Manage Your Properties?

 Additionally, a property owner who has a diverse portfolio that extends across state lines may be more likely to need a property manager who is closer and can be more hands-on with the rental management.

 Finally, property managers bring to the table years of experience.
-Their knowledge of real estate codes and regulations will help ensure th
+Their knowledge of real estate codes and regulations will help ensure the property is compliant.

 The Disadvantages of a Property Manager